popperized/swc-lesson/_episodes/01-introduction.md

 - "How can I make my results easier to reproduce?"
 objectives:
 - "Introduction to the practical aspects of reproducibility."
-- "Explain what Github Actions workflows are."
-- "Explain how a Github Action workflow differs from shell scripts."
+- "Explain the notition of a scientific workflow or pipeline."
 keypoints:
-- "Scientific exploration workflows can be seen as software delivery pipelines."
-- "Software delivery pipelines use sophisticated and mature DevOps tools with large user communities in industry."
-- "DevOps tools include (but are not limited to) source code control, package managers, dataset managers, data analysis and visualization tools, and continuous integration services"
+- "Scientific explorations can be described in a workflow language so that they can be automatically re-executed."
+- "The Github Actions (GHA) Workflow Language can be used to express workflows that are easier to re-execute since they assume they will run on a containerized environment."
-- "Popper is a workflow execution engine that helps users create automated and portable experimentation workflows."
+- "Popper is a GHA workflow execution engine that helps users create automated and portable experimentation workflows."
 ---